FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Price

 While the saying is true that you get what you pay for, in the case of tire pressure monitors, sometimes you can get exactly what you need for a lower cost.
 There are excellent tire pressure monitors available at different price points.
-In other cases, it can be beneficial to spend a little more to get a system known for accuracy, performance, and compatibility with your vehicle.
+In other cases, it can be beneficial for a driver to spend a little more to get a system known for accuracy, performance, and compatibility with your vehicle.

 Any tire pressure monitoring system that works accurately and consistently can increase safety and reduce tire wear.
 Choosing the best TPMS for your vehicle is about compatibility, necessary alerts, and programmable modes.
 Any of the tire monitor systems here offer exceptional versatility, overall reliability, good customer service, and increased safety for drivers.